vistadataproject/nodeVISTA/setupDocker/README.md

 __Note__: This docker replaces nodeVISTA's _vagrantFile_ option.
 Docker for nodeVISTA is in a subdirectory of the nodeVISTA git and not in the VAM Docker git as this Docker is largely a launcher for the dynamic building of an image as opposed to the executable assembly you find for _vicsServer_ or _Router_.

-The following describes how to build a nodeVISTA image and run it in a docker container on your Mac.
-It assumes that you have installed _Docker for Mac_ available from [docker.com](https://docs.docker.com/docker-for-mac/install/).

-__BUT MOST PEOPLE WILL NEVER BUILD THE IMAGE__.
-They will _pull_ from the Docker Registry ...

 ## Pull and Run the Docker Container